 How we wish the whole world was like that!

 We were provided with a SIM card that was 4G compatible.
 The speed and availability of the network made me wonder throughout the trip.
 We got the same level of the network in the middle of the Red Sea – that also shares waters with neighboring countries Egypt and Israel.
 We got an excellent network in the middle of the desert of Wadi Rum.
 In fact, all the Bedouin tribals were on Facebook.
 And so well connected with the world from their red and black tents in the middle of what seemed like nowhere.
 This is when I realized that if we can give our youth the power of the Internet, they might do the rest to better their lives.

 Now, just imagine me writing this on a BSNL provided network that is so last century!

 6 days went in a jiffy.
-And I think I was just about introduced to Jordan.
-But I have a long list of destinations to see next time when I Visit Jordan.
+And I think I was just about introduced to the nation.
+But I have a long list of destinations to see next time when I visit the country.

-Plan to Visit Jordan, recommend you to read following Jordan Tourist attractions on Travel Blog.
+Plan to Visit Jordan? recommend you to read the following tourist attractions on my travel blog.